Tatiana Erukhimova: Career

 TikTok videos featuring Erukhimova went viral on social media, where she shows physics concepts at work through fun experiments.
-Her videos have been recorded and posted by students on TikTok, with a select few garnering millions of views.
-The Texas A&M's Physics & Astronomy Department gained more than 300,000 followers, more than 5.7 million likes, and more than 32 million views.
-Erukhimova was featured on the The Jennifer Hudson Show and Good Morning America.
+Her videos have been recorded and posted by the university's Physics and Astronomy Department on TikTok, with many garnering millions of views.
+The Texas A&M Physics & Astronomy Department TikTok page gained more than 1.5 million followers, more than 28.2 million likes, and more than 228 million views before moving to Instagram and YouTube.
+Erukhimova was featured on The Jennifer Hudson Show and Good Morning America.